mikey-austin/greyd/README.md

 `greyd` is currently under active development and is now fully functional.
 All of the features from `spamd` have now been implemented, including synchronization support.

-A database driver has been implemented for Berkeley DB, which makes full use of transactions.
+A database driver has been implemented for Berkeley DB (5.3 onwards), which makes full use of transactions (in contrast to the OpenBSD version).
 After the first release, a MySQL driver will be implemented.

 A firewall driver has been implemented for the netfilter ecosystem.
 This driver makes use of: